-According to another similarly famous quote from Mao, the Cultural Revolution should be conducted “every seven or eight years.”
+Another similarly famous quote from Mao was that the Cultural Revolution should be conducted “every seven or eight years.”
 Repetitive use of force is an important means for the CCP to maintain its rule in China.

 The goal of using force is to create terror.
 Every struggle and movement has served as an exercise in terror, so that the Chinese people tremble in their hearts, submit to the terror, and gradually become enslaved under the CCP’s control.

 Today, terrorism has become the main enemy of the civilized and free world.
-The CCP’s exercise of violent terror, thanks to the apparatus of the state, has been larger in scale, much longer lasting, and its results more devastating.
+The CCP’s exercise of violent terror, thanks to the apparatus of the state, has been larger in scale and much longer lasting, and its results have been more devastating.
 Today, in the 21st century, we should not forget this inherited character of the Communist Party, since it will definitely play a crucial role in the destiny of the CCP for some time into the future.

 II.
 Using Lies to Justify Violence

-The level of a regime’s civilization can be measured by the degree to which it uses violence.
-By resorting to the use of violence, the communist regimes clearly represent a huge step backward in the level of civilization.
+The level of violence employed by a form of government determines its level of civilization.
+By resorting to the use of violence, communist regimes clearly represent a huge step backward in the level of civilization.
 Unfortunately, the Communist Party has been seen as progressive by those who believe that violence is an essential and inevitable means to societal advancement.

-This acceptance of violence has to be viewed as one result of an unrivaled and skillful employment of deception and lies by the Communist Party, which is another inherited trait of the CCP.
+This acceptance of violence has to be viewed as one result of the unrivaled and skillful use of deception and lies by the Communist Party, another inherited trait of the CCP.

 “Since a young age, we have thought of the U.S. as a lovable country.
 We believe this is partly due to the fact that the U.S. has never occupied China, nor has it launched any attacks on China.
 More fundamentally, the Chinese people hold good impressions of the U.S. based on the democratic and open-minded character of its people.”

-This excerpt came from an editorial published on July 4, 1947, in the CCP’s official newspaper Xinhua Daily.
-A mere three years later, the CCP sent soldiers to fight American troops in North Korea and painted the Americans as the most evil imperialists in the world.
+This excerpt came from an editorial published on July 4, 1947, in the CCP’s official newspaper, Xinhua Daily.
+A mere three years later, the CCP sent soldiers to fight American troops in North Korea and painted the Americans as the evilest imperialists in the world.

-Every Chinese from mainland China would be astonished to read this editorial written over 50 years ago.
-The CCP has banned all publications quoting similar early passages and published rewritten versions.
+Every Chinese from mainland China would be astonished to read this editorial written more than 50 years ago.
+The CCP has banned all publications quoting similar early passages and has published rewritten versions.